Home

 The Huber Heights Amateur Radio Club (HHARC), Call Sign NO8I, supports two repeaters located just north of the city of Huber Heights, Ohio.
 The frequencies are 442.950+ PL 118.8 Hz and 224.300- PL 123.0 Hz.

-We formally meet every first Saturday of each month, except during the summer.
+We formally meet every first Saturday of each month.
 Informal meetings during the summer months will be announced.

 10 am to noon at